The English Patient: Analysis

 Christopher McVey has discussed the nature of Ondaatje's use of metaphysical aspects of body, history and nation in the novel.
 Amy Novak and Mirja Lobnik have separately analysed aspects of the treatment of memory in the novel.
 Thomas Harrison and Rachel Friedman have each examined the references and use of Herodotus in the novel.
 Madhumalati Adhikari has critiqued the treatment of the Second World War and its effects on the characters of the novel.

 A major symbol of the novel is the desert.
 It serves as a representation of the characters' war experiences and how they came to gather in the villa.
 A passage in the novel notes "The desert could not be claimed or owned."
-Carravaggio had stepped away from the war for a brief time when he drifted into the villa and encountered an old flame, Hana.
+Caravaggio had stepped away from the war for a brief time when he drifted into the villa and encountered an old flame, Hana.
 Kip elects to stay in the villa, a straggler from his unit, to continue searching for explosives.
 He also finds there is a serene sense of acceptance in the villa and that the people need him.
 Hana is devoted to her patients, to the very last.
 Thus, she stays behind in the villa hospital when numerous others abandon it.
 Almásy himself is forced into the villa, essentially because the desert took him when his plane was shot down.